Bamtoliya/BDODESKTOPALARM-KOR-/README.md

 # BDODESKTOPALARM-KOR-

-This is a desktop applicaiton with the C#
+This is a desktop applicaiton with the C#.
 It shows your local time and Korea time.
 Black Desert Online Korea server alarm inside the game doesn't work with the foregin local time.
 So I made desktop application to alarm the World bosses.
+This alarm is Korean based the text with World boss name is written in Korean.

 You may see the source code If you want some change in language or setting you can branch out.